BIM20315 - Meaning of trade: badges of trade: supervening trade

 The owner of an asset will sometimes make the assertion of a change of intention.
-This may be part of a contention that a capital asset has been appropriated to trading stock, or vice versa, in order to crystallise a trading loss, a capital loss, or to convert a capital loss into a trading loss.
+This may be part of a contention that a capital asset has been appropriated to trading stock, or vice versa, in order to crystallise a trading loss or a capital loss.
 The difficulties of establishing that there has been a change of intention are as great for the vendor as for HMRC and it may be appropriate to question the assertion.

 Supervening trading, as with all questions of trading, requires an investigative approach and a firm view should only be taken once all the facts have been found.
 Guidance on the practical approach is at BIM20080 onwards.

 Supervening trading has possible CGT effects (see CG69200).
 This depends on the nature of the asset and whether or not a gain on disposal would be within the scope of that tax.
 There could be a deemed disposal for CGT purposes at the moment the appropriation takes place and this will have implications for valuation of the asset and the allowable expenditure for trade purposes, including pre-trading expenditure (see BIM46350 onwards).

 Supervening trading for profitable transactions is usually only worth pursuing if the amounts involved are substantial and there is evidence of a clear change of intention.